awsdocs/aws-dms-user-guide/doc_source/CHAP_LargeDBs.SBS.unlock-snowball-edge.md

 aws_secret_access_key = wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
 ```

-When the Snowball Edge is ready to use, you can interact with it directly by using the AWS CLI or S3 SDK Adapter for Snowball\.
+When the AWS Snowball Edge is ready to use, you can interact with it directly by using the AWS CLI or S3 SDK Adapter for Snowball\.
 This adapter also works with the Edge device\.